 HOT TIP: Every Monday, Dallara Indycar Factory offers half priced admission, tours, green screen photos, and street legal rides!
-Kids under 5 are always free!
+Kids 4 and under are always free!

 Tommy is really into race cars.
 At age 4, race cars are all he talks about and (nearly) plays with.
 When we heard about an active race car factory, we couldn’t wait to have a visit and take a tour at the Dallara Indycar Factory!

 Located in the heart of Speedway’s newly re-developed Main Street (1201 Main St., Speedway, IN 46224), is the Dallara Indycar Factory.
 The area now hosts a mix of new retail, along with the some of the older industrial buildings.
 For die-hard race car fans, Sarah Fisher’s race shop is currently being built next door to Dallara!

 Inside the factory is an exhibit area where several race cars are on display.
 In addition, there were engines, transmissions and a chassis to look at.
 There were not many hands-on exhibits for young children; most of the exhibits were display only.
 One of the hands-on exhibits was a carbon fiber weight and stiffness display.
 Many exhibits featured short videos alongside the display.

 We first got there a little before the tour started at 11 a.m.
 The tour lasts about 1 hour.
 It involved a decent amount of walking so bring your walking shoes, and keep in mind that there is nowhere to sit during the tour.
 On Saturday, the factory is not fully staffed so there are many workbenches but no staff working them.
 A better day to see the full activity of the factory would be to go on a weekday (they are closed on Sunday).